 When we understand that “head” (kephalē) means source or origin, Paul’s teaching in 1 Corinthians 11:2-16 becomes easier to understand.
-What is less clear is what Paul means with his comments about hairstyles and covering the head.
+It is less clear what Paul means with his comments about hairstyles and covering the head.

 Headcoverings or Hairstyles in 1 Corinthians 11?

 For centuries, most churches used 1 Corinthians 11:5 and 10 to teach that women needed to cover their heads in church meetings.
-Yet very few churches acknowledged the rest of 1 Corinthians 11:5 were it indicates that women prayed and prophesied aloud in church meetings.
+Yet very few churches acknowledged the rest of 1 Corinthians 11:5 where it indicates that women prayed and prophesied aloud in church meetings.
 Christians were, and can be, very selective about what portions of Scripture they want to heed and what parts they want to ignore.
-In most churches, women were forbidden from speaking but still had to cover their head.
-In some churches today, gifted Christian women are still forbidden from some speaking ministries.
+In most churches, women were forbidden from speaking but still had to cover their heads.

-Numerous examples of surviving Greek and Roman artwork (e.g., mosaics, frescoes, reliefs, statues) shows that reputable women wore their hair tied up in braids and bands, but that their head was uncovered.
+Numerous examples of surviving Greek and Roman artwork (e.g., mosaics, frescoes, reliefs, statues) show that reputable women wore their hair tied up in braids and bands, and that their heads were uncovered.
 Greco-Roman women were not usually veiled in domestic settings.
-(A meeting of a house-church is arguably a domestic setting.)
-Furthermore, only respectable Roman matrons were permitted to wear a palla, a length of fabric that could be pulled up over the head, veiling it, when venturing out of doors.
-Female prostitutes, slaves and freedwomen, however, were prohibited by law from wearing the palla.
+(The setting of house-church meetings is arguably a domestic setting.)
+Furthermore, only respectable Roman matrons were permitted to wear a palla, a length of fabric that could be pulled up over the head when venturing out of doors.
+Female prostitutes, slaves and freedwomen, on the other hand, were prohibited by law from wearing the palla.
 If Paul is asking women to wear veils—even though the Greek text never states this explicitly—he may have been saying this to minimise distinctions of class and race among the women.
 Though it is hard to see how female slaves, for example, could be asked to be veiled, since this was illegal.
 [My article on Paul’s Instructions for “Modest” Dress here.]

 Paul states in 1 Corinthians 11:15 that a woman’s hair is her covering and her glory.
 A woman might be the glory of man (11:7), but, when we understand 1 Corinthians 11:2-16 more accurately we see that she also has her own glory, her own covering, and her own authority upon her own head.
 [See endnote 11.]